SciRooPlot/SciRooPlot/docs/slides/slides.typ

       - Multiple inputs can be added either via successive `AddDataSource()` calls or by passing them as a list.

-      - Adding a directory to a data source registers all ROOT files it contains, including the ones in subdirectories.
+      - Adding a directory registers every ROOT file inside it, including subdirectories.

       - File paths are always absolute, but the `SRC_DIR` helper enables paths relative to #plot-def-file.